dataforseo/mcp-server-typescript/README.md

 - `BUSINESS_DATA`: based on business reviews and business information publicly shared on the following platforms: Google, Trustpilot, Tripadvisor;
 - `DOMAIN_ANALYTICS`: helps identify all possible technologies used for building websites and offers Whois data;
 - `CONTENT_ANALYSIS`: help you discover citations of the target keyword or brand and analyze the sentiments around it;
+- `MERCHANT`: helps retrieve product data, prices, and seller information from Google Shopping and Amazon etc.;

 ## Adding New Tools/Modules